-Flood risk is a growing problem in the UK where five million homes are at risk of flooding, according to the Royal Institution of Chartered Surveyors.
-Climate change is causing increasingly unpredictable weather patterns and the rising incidence of severe rainstorms means that flooding is a major issue affecting homeowners, housing developers and government.
+Flooding is a growing problem in the UK where five million homes are at risk, according to the Royal Institution of Chartered Surveyors.
+Climate change is causing increasingly unpredictable weather patterns and the frequency of severe rainstorms means that flooding is a major issue affecting homeowners, housing developers and government.

 This article covers the following topics:

-• how to deal with the aftermath of flooding
+- how to deal with the aftermath of flood waters

-1. Find out if a property is at risk by registering with the government flood forecast system, Floodline.
+1. Find out if your property is at risk by registering with the government flood forecast system, Floodline.
 Visit https://www.gov.uk/check-flooding or https://www.gov.uk/sign-up-for-flood-warnings or telephone 0345 988 1188.
-Registration is free and Floodline will notify householders of any flood risk in their area via mobile phone, email or landline.
+Registration is free and Floodline will notify householders when flooding is possible in their area via mobile phone, email or landline.

-2. Check that the property is insured against water damage and the associated costs of drying out, temporary rehousing, restoration and professional fees.
+2. Check that your property is insured against water damage and the associated costs of drying out, temporary rehousing, restoration and professional fees.
 Be aware that just six inches of water following intense rainfall can cause devastation inside a property.

-3. Prepare a flood kit and flood plan: the kit might include insurance documents, torch, 1st aid kit, warm clothes, bottled water, snacks, baby supplies, medicine.
-The flood plan should include key contact numbers and details of how to shut off gas, electricity and water.
+3. Prepare a flood kit and flood plan: the kit might include insurance documents, torch, 1st aid kit, warm clothes, bottled water, snacks, baby supplies and medicine.
+The flood plan should include key contact numbers and details of how to turn off gas, electricity and water.

 4. When renovating, add a waterproof coating to walls, opt for tiled floors rather than carpets downstairs, install power sockets and other electricals at least 1.5m above floor level, add flood guards to windows and doors, ensure ventilation bricks have covers, landscape the garden so that water flows away, install one-way valves on toilets and drainage pipes to prevent sewage backing up into the house and install wall to floor membranes.
 Temporary seals can be placed on doors, windows and air bricks.

 5. Install a sump pump, obtain flood barriers and flood protection equipment.
-Have emergency sandbags and flood boards ready to fit around windows and doors in the event of a flood.
+Have emergency sandbags and flood boards ready to fit around windows and doors.

 On receiving a flood warning: